Quixoty/quixoty-test4.github.io/_posts/2020-10-07-residential trees (part 3).md

 <br><br>

 Where rooting volumes are too small for a tree, damage to hard landscape also can be expected before tree failure.
-See below for 2 examples where tree roots are confined to too small a volume, resulting in damage to planters and hard surfaces.
+See below for 2 examples where tree roots are confined to too small a volume, resulting in damage to hard landscape.

 </p>